Falsoon/Chronos/README.md

 To install Chronos, clone this Git repository, or copy these files onto your local filesystem.
 Load the project into your favorite Java IDE, then locate a commons-io-2.6.jar and add it to the project as an external jar.

 ## Usage
 To run Chronos, run the main method in AuthorWindow.
 You will begin with the Author view.
-From here you can draw walls and rooms, place the player start point, add doors, archways, and ladders, and change descriptions for rooms and doors.
+From here you can draw walls and rooms, place the player start point, place keys, add doors, archways, and stairs, and change descriptions for rooms and doors.
 When you are done authoring and would like to play, select the "Start Playing" option, and it will start your adventure on the map.
 Here you can use the arrow keys or WASD to navigate.
+Press 'k' to pick up keys, 'd' to drop keys, and 'l' to interact with locked doors.

 ## Architecture